citation-js/bibtex-parser-experiments/README.md

 returning an AST.
 I have not had a chance to test out all the parser features for literal/text/name values yet.

+### JabRef

+JabRef is reference management software with Bib(La)TeX as the internal representation, so one can assume their support for parsing it to be pretty good.
+However, I have not found a way to export their internal representation in the level of detail required for passing the syntax tests.
+Similarly, as their program only partly supports a CLI (no stdio) and is written in Java, a performance comparison would not be very fair.
+For now, it is possible to test syntax features by uncommenting the `jabref` entry in `test/feature.js` and running `npm run features -- parser jabref`.

 ## API Features

 |                  | current | idea-reworked | astrocite | fiduswriter | zotero | bbt  |